-Behavior of the near-critical system with $0 < ϰ\ll 1$ is similar to the critical system with finite $ϵ$.
+Behavior of the near-critical system with $0 < ϰ\ll 1$ and $ϵ → 0$ is similar to that of the critical system with finite $ϵ$ and $ϰ=0$.
 If the correlation properties of the disorder are sufficiently homogeneous, the maximum eigenvalue of $\MGs$ is of the order of the mean eigenvalue $ϰ$.
+Using $\MG^{-1}$ as the first approximation of the basis matrix $\M S^{(0)}$ and Eq.~(\ref{eq:theta_approx}), we obtain

-Consequently, one can expect that all scaling properties for the critical system remain valid when $ϵ$ is replaced by $ϰ$:
+Therefore, the eigenvalue $θ_0$ is close to 1 and $1 - θ_0 \sim ϰ$.
+Consequently, one can expect that all scaling properties for the critical system remain valid when $ϵ$ is replaced by~$ϰ$:

 Such scalings are based on the assumption that the disorder is evenly distributed over the degrees of freedom.
 In general, if some degrees of freedom have stronger disorder than others, the approximation $\M S^{(0)} \approx \MG^{-1}$ may be inaccurate.
 Our further analysis does not strictly rely on this approximation, but it can give an estimate for the properties of $\M S^{(0)}$.